orangethirty/LEDee/README.md

 *Start having fun right now and fork LEDee.*

+###What is LEDee?

+LEDee is a robotic friend.
+It is a experiement in what I call the MVR (Minimum Viable Robot).
+An MVR is a robot that can be built with the least amount of functionality, but can still operate like a full automated robot.
+The focus is mostly to develop the emotional side of robotic A.I.

+###Build your own LEDee!

+If you build a LEDee, email me (orangethirty@nuuton.com) and tell me about it.
+I'd be happy to talk hacking with you.

+You need to name your LEDee, and the name must be unique.
+Mine is named Chunky.

+*This is important, because in the close future each LEDee will have an unique identifier that will allow them to communicate over the internet and have their own personality.*

 ###Why?

 I work by myself most of the time.
 My child and I are allergic to common